 Please wait, your properties are loading...

 We know a huge chunk of your Devon holiday will be spent firmly planted on the nearest beach, but there’s plenty to see and do when you’re not in flip flops.
-Down on the South Coast you’ll find Paignton Zoo, one of our favourite Devon attractions.
-In neighbouring Torquay, Living Coasts is home to the friendliest penguins you’ll ever meet, and you’ll also find Kents Cavern, Babbacombe Model Village and the delightfully nostalgic Bygones.
+Down on the South Coast you’ll find Paignton Zoo, one of our favourite Devon attractions and in neighbouring Torquay there are prehistoric caves at Kents Cavern, The Model Village in Babbacombe and the delightfully nostalgic Bygones in the town centre.

-We’re pretty certain the beaches in Devon are some of the best in the UK, so make sure you check out some of those stretches of sand while you’re self-catering in Devon.
-Up on the north coast, Woolacombe Beach rolls on for three blissful sandy miles.
+We’re pretty certain the beaches in Devon are some of the best in the UK, so make sure you check out those sandy stretches while you’re self-catering in Devon.
+Up on the north coast, Woolacombe Beach rolls on for three blissful miles.
 Dogs are welcome between April and November, and there are lifeguards on patrol throughout the summer.

 And then there’s Saunton Sands.
 The backdrop to many a film and music video (including Angels by Robbie Williams and Pink Floyd’s Brick in the Wall), this is one of the prettiest stretches of coastline we think you’ll ever come across.
 Down in South Devon, Torbay’s famous for its family-friendly series of beaches.
-Choose from Torre Sands, Meadfoot and Paignton Beach, or head over to neighbouring Brixham and find a quiet cove for that barbeque or those family games.
+Choose from Torre Sands, Meadfoot and Paignton Beach, or head over to neighbouring Brixham and find a quiet cove for a family barbeque.Coastal cottages in Devon

 If you think Devon’s a dream come true, just imagine how it looks to our four-legged friends.
 Dog friendly Devon holidays involve days out on the beach, long walks in the fresh air and guaranteed head scratches wherever you go!
 Yes, the folk in Devon love our dogs almost as much as we do, so it’s the perfect spot for a dog friendly break.